-[^] Threshold not met in current year but joint operation reflected as the entity's operations are expected to increase going forward.
+^ Threshold not met in current year but joint operation reflected as the entity's operations are expected to increase going forward.

-35. CONTINGENT LIABILITIES
+36. CONTINGENT LIABILITIES

 As a contracting Group, Murray & Roberts is in the ordinary course of its business involved in various disputes, a number of which arise when operations and projects are closed out and finalised.
 Depending on the merits, disputes can translate into claims and legal proceedings, which Murray & Roberts always rigorously defends.
-Where Murray & Roberts, in consultation with its legal advisors and counsels, believes the claims are predicated on weak and/or spurious grounds, and Murray & Roberts has sound and strong defences, no provision is made for any such claim, and they are aggregated and disclosed as contingent liabilities.
-The increase in contingent liabilities relates mainly to claims in the Middle East and in the Power, Industrial & Water platform which management do not believe poses a significant risk as the potential obligations will be disputed and defended.
+Where Murray & Roberts, in consultation with its legal advisors and counsel, believes the claims are predicated on weak and/or spurious grounds, and Murray & Roberts has sound and strong defences, no provision is made for any such claim, and they are aggregated and disclosed as contingent liabilities.
+In relation to contingent liabilities, the reduction noted is due to a resolution of certain intimated claims.
 The Board does not believe that adverse decisions in any pending proceeding or claims against the Group will have a material adverse effect on the financial condition or future of the Group.
-The Group does not account for any potential contingent liabilities where a back-to-back arrangement exists with the clients or subcontractors and there is a legal right to offset (R1,2 billion).
+The Group does not account for any potential contingent liabilities where a back-to-back arrangement exists with the clients or subcontractors and there is a legal right to offset (R1,4 billion).
+The increase in financial institution guarantees is mainly attributable to the ERI platform due to the raising of bonds to support the orderbook.